robtweed/golgi/TUTORIAL.md

          <sbadmin-carousel golgi:hook="populate" />

-You need to ensure that the Assembly containing this *gx* makes the Golgi Context object available by adding it as an argument to the Assembly's *load* method (ie the first line of the Assembly).
-I usually name it *ctx*:
+You need to ensure that the Hook method makes the Golgi Context object available by adding it as an argument.
+I usually name it *ctx*, eg:

-         export function load(ctx) {
+         {{hook-method-name}}: function(ctx) {
+           ...etc
+         }

 The *sbadmin-carousel*'s Hook Method will then look something like this:

         let hooks = {
           'sbadmin-carousel': {
-            populate: async function() {
+            populate: async function(ctx) {
               // fetch the data and return an array of objects - summarised in the call below:

               let peopleData = await fetchDataFromDatabase();